Parsa-Rajabi/CIS-485/docs/project.md

    - State which ACM Case Study you chose
    - Explain why your group selected this case
 3. **Gameplay**
-   - Show evidence that your game includes the required elements
+   - Show evidence that your game includes the required elements (legible screenshots, clear paths, etc.)
    - List the ethical dilemmas (include screenshots in the report or appendix)
    - Identify **at least two ACM Code of Ethics principles** that players might violate, and explain how
 4. **Reflection on Peer Feedback**
    - Summarize the peer feedback you received
-   - Describe changes you made or explain why you didn’t make certain changes
+   - Describe changes you made or explain why you didn’t make certain changes (All feedback must be addressed)
 5. **Appendix**
-   - Include all group members’ **AI Disclosure Forms** compiled together
+   - Include a breakdown of group roles and contributions in percentage
+   - Include any external references in IEEE citation format (if applicable)

 ### Submission Instructions
 - Submit your final Twine game as `A2_G#_FinalGame.html`.